Serverless vs containers: Which is best for your application

 The exception to this is when using containers with on-premises infrastructure.
 In that case, hardware provisioning is a manual process, often handled by a dedicated infrastructure team.

-It is also possible to scale based on demands like traffic.
+Demands like traffic may cause your team’s need to scale.
 Kubernetes, an open-source orchestration system, can horizontally scale containers in seconds.
 Similarly, many FaaS offerings can automatically scale out based on important metrics like the number of requests routed to the application.

-Serverless functions and containers are both compatible with top continuous integration platforms, including CircleCI.
-For each build that completes successfully, automated tools can deploy a new version of a container image or serverless function to your infrastructure provider.
+Serverless functions and containers are both compatible with top CI/CD platforms, including CircleCI.
+For each build that completes successfully, CI/CD tools can deploy a new version of a container image or serverless function to your infrastructure provider.

 How are serverless and containers different?

-Despite the similarities between the two technologies, each has unique uses based on some inherent differences.
+Despite the similarities between the two technologies, there are some inherent differences.

 Both serverless and containers are elastic, so they can scale in and out when required.
 However, DevOps teams that use containers need container orchestration software like Kubernetes to scale automatically based on given criteria.
 Meanwhile, many FaaS platforms provide this service out-of-the-box.

 Serverless functions are often small, self-contained pieces of functionality with a single responsibility.
-They are usually short-lived, running for just a few minutes, or a few seconds if they are customer-facing.
+They are usually short-lived, running for just a few minutes or seconds.
+This makes them ideal for handling bursty, sporadic workloads like responding to web requests or processing events.
 Meanwhile, containers work best for more extensive, long-running applications or applications with multiple responsibilities.

 A significant difference is that your provider will bill you only for the time your serverless functions spend running.
 In contrast, you spin up container instances and keep at least some of them running 24/7, often leading to a higher cost.
 If your application is small and better suited to a serverless application, the wasted resources quickly generate unnecessary cost and lead to a larger environmental impact.

-There are some examples of serverless offerings for containers, however.
+There are serverless offerings for containers.
 AWS Fargate is a platform used for hosting and running containers, and you are billed only for the time the container takes to finish running.

 Another difference is that vendor lock-in is more of a concern with serverless functions.
 You can easily become tied into a particular ecosystem because of the code needed to integrate with associated services.

-In contrast, containers let you stay vendor neutral.
+In contrast, it is easier to stay vendor neutral using containers.
 A side effect of this neutrality is that containers support any language, while serverless applications are limited to a small selection of languages.
 This list of supported languages varies for each provider.

 How to choose between serverless and containers for your application

-When you are deciding whether serverless or containers is best suited for your application, it is best to take all the factors listed above into consideration.
-However, your application architecture’s size and structure should be the main elements that influence your decision.
-And be sure to include other factors like pricing in your decision.
+When you are deciding whether serverless or containers is best for your application, it is best to take all the factors listed above into consideration.
+However, your application architecture’s size and structure should be the main influence on your decision.

 Due to limitations on serverless offerings, containers may be a better choice for some applications.
 Examples of these are those written in unsupported languages or those that have long running times, such as machine learning applications.

-But you do not necessarily have to choose one or the other either.
+It’s also important to note that you do not necessarily have to choose one or the other.
 Serverless and containers are not mutually exclusive.
 You can use containers where needed, combining with serverless where it makes sense, and enjoy the best of both worlds.
 As we mentioned earlier, there are even serverless offerings for hosting containers that aim to bridge the gap between the two options.

 Conclusion